daveebbelaar/openai-python-tutorial/04 Structured Output/README.md

 # JSON Mode vs. Function Calling for Structured Output in LLM Applications

-When working with the OpenAI API, you have two main options for obtaining structured output responses from GPT models: JSON mode and Function calling.
-While both are powerful tools, understanding when to use each can enhance your workflow and give you more control over the output.
+When working with the OpenAI API directly, you have two main options for obtaining structured output responses from GPT models: JSON mode and Function calling.
+While both are powerful tools, they also have their limitations.
+Understanding when to use each can enhance your workflow and give you more control over the output.
+After learning about these two methods, we'll dive into [Instructor](https://github.com/daveebbelaar/python-openai-tutorial/tree/main/04%20Structured%20Output/instructor) to gain even greater control over the output from OpenAI's models.

 ## Why Use JSON Output?